10 Best Things to Do in Zion National Park

 2. Coral Pink Sand Dunes State Park

-Just south of Zion near Kanab and the Sand Caves listed above is a little lesser-known secret in this corner of the country, known as the Coral Pink Sand Dunes!
+Just to the south of Zion, near Kanab and the Moqui Sand Caves, is a little lesser-known state park known as the Coral Pink Sand Dunes.

-In short, the Coral Pink Sand Dunes are an amazingly beautiful 5.3-square-mile (13.6-square km) dune field that makes for a fun place to run around and explore!
+In short, the Coral Pink Sand Dunes are a stunningly beautiful 5.3-square-mile (13.6-square-km) dune field that makes for a fun place to run around and explore—especially at sunset, when the golden light brings out the best of the colors on the dunes and the surrounding landscape!

 Google Maps Directions: Coral Pink Sand Dunes State Park